 Trends in Maternal Mortality from 1990 to 2008 report by WHO: World Health Organization.

 Taking stock of maternal, newborn, and child survival.
 (Preliminary data from a WHO systematic review of causes of maternal deaths.):

-Neonatal Mortality Levels for 193 Countries in 2009 with Trends since 1990
+Global, regional, and national Neonatal Mortality Levels in 2010 with Trends since 2000

 Updated analysis of maternal and child mortality

 © 2014 RTI International.
 RTI International is a trade name of Research Triangle Institute.
 Maternal and Neonatal Directed Assessment of Technology.